Life.Church: History

 Life.Church opened an additional campus in Oklahoma City, the South Oklahoma City Campus, in Spring 2005.
 In February 2006, Life.Church introduced a campus in Fort Worth, Texas, its first location outside Oklahoma.
-In April 2006, the church established its "Internet Campus" which broadcasts weekly, interactive worship services live over the internet.
+In April 2006, the church established its "Internet Campus" which broadcasts weekly services live over the internet.

-On Easter Sunday, 2007, Life.Church began broadcasting from their new campus in the online game Second Life.
-Also in 2007, Life.Church opened campuses in northwest Oklahoma City, another in Wellington, Florida in 2012 and in Albany, New York in 2016.
+On Easter Sunday, 2007, Life.Church began broadcasting from a campus in the online game Second Life.
+Life.Church also opened campuses in northwest Oklahoma City in 2007, Wellington, Florida in 2012, and Albany, New York in 2016.

 In 2012, the church had more than 26,000 members.

 In 2015, the church had 15 campuses in different American states.

-In 2018, the church claimed to have 85,000 members and had opened 30 campuses in different cities.
-In November 2018, CBS News listed Life.Church as the third largest megachurch in the United States with about 30,000 weekly visitors.
-The church claims to reach about 300,000 people online every week.
+In 2018, the church claimed 85,000 members and operated 30 campuses.
+In 2025, weekly attendance was 85,000 across 46 locations.

-According to a church census published in 2024, the church has a weekly attendance of 76,000 people.
+Workplace culture and allegations

+In April 2026, The Roys Report published an investigation documenting former Life.Church staff allegations of a toxic workplace culture.
+According to the reporting, employees described being required to divulge extensive personal information during hiring interviews, with sensitive details later being used against them in the workplace.
+Former staff reported excessive criticism for minor missteps, expected vulnerability in personal matters, and described experiencing anxiety, gaslighting, and physical illness related to work environment stress.
+Approximately 400 former employees have connected through a private support group to share their experiences.

+In June 2026, former graphic designer Leeann Holmberg sued Life.Church for disability discrimination, alleging violations of the Americans with Disabilities Act (ADA), Family and Medical Leave Act (FMLA), and Age Employment Discrimination Act (ADEA).